Teddy Sagi: SafeCharge

-Kape Technologies plc
+Kape Technologies

 Kape Technologies is a United Kingdom-based cybersecurity software company.
-Kape owns VPN services and cybersecurity tools, including CyberGhost, Private Internet Access (PIA), ZenMate, and Intego.
+Kape owns VPN services and cybersecurity tools, including CyberGhost, Private Internet Access (PIA), ZenMate, ExpressVPN, and Intego.

 In late 2012, Sagi acquired the start-up company Crossrider for $37 million.
-The company went public on AIM at a value of $US 250M.
+The company went public on AIM at a value of $250 million.
 Crossrider started off by making a software development kit (SDK) for the deployment of browser extensions to a variety of platforms with support for monetizing extensions.
 The monetization options were used by major ad injectors which used man-in-the-browser to change or add advertisements to what users saw.
 Over time, Crossrider's services became increasingly utilized by malware and adware developers and the company was unable to combat misuse.

 In June 2016, following the appointment of new management team, the company changed its strategy to focus to cyber-security with a focus on digital privacy and protection of digital data.
 In practical terms, the company stopped its browser SDK business to focus on the VPN sector, purchasing CyberGhost VPN in 2017.

 In March 2018, the name of the company was changed to Kape Technologies plc.
 Kape then purchased VPN carriers Zenmate in 2018 and Private Internet Access in 2019.

 On September 13, 2021, Kape acquired ExpressVPN, raising concerns based on Kape Technologies' predecessor Crossrider's history of making tools that were used for adware.
 It also acquired the VPN review publisher Webselenese in 2021.